ncsa/Delta_doc/docs/source/user_guide/ood/shell.rst

          The terminal will *not* show your password (or placeholder symbols such as asterisks [*]) as you type it.

       ..  figure:: ../images/accessing/Delta_OOD_terminal.png
-          :alt: Black terminal with a command prompt that ends in "csteffen@dt-login's password:"
+          :alt: Terminal with a command prompt that ends in "csteffen@dt-login's password:"

    #.
 Complete the Duo two-factor authentication by either:

       a.
 Entering **1** and accepting the Duo push notification on your phone OR
       b.
 Opening the Duo app on your phone and entering the NCSA passcode into the terminal prompt.

+|